-On February 27, 2019, we completed our IPO, pursuant to which we issued and sold an aggregate of 2,272,727 shares of our common stock at a public offering price of \$11.00 per share.
-We raised net proceeds of approximately \$22,458,000 after deducting underwriting discounts, commissions and other offering costs of \$2,542,00.
-We currently intend to use the net proceeds received from the offering for working capital and general corporate purposes, including sales and marketing activities, product development and capital expenditures.
-We may also use a portion of the net proceeds for the acquisition of, or investment in, technologies, solutions or businesses that may compliment or business and or accelerate or growth.
-The amounts and timing of our actual expenditure, including expenditure related to sales and marketing and product development will depend on numerous factors, including the status of our product development efforts, our sales and marketing activities, expansion internationally, the amount of cash generated or used by our operations, competitive pressures and other factors described under "Risk Factors" in our Prospectus filed pursuant to Rule 424(b) under the Securities Act with the SEC on February 27, 2019, as well as Item II, Part 1A of this Quarterly Report on Form 10-Q. Our management has broad discretion in the application of the net proceeds, and investors will be relying on our judgment regarding the application of the net proceeds from the IPO.
+Initial Public Offering.
+On February 27, 2019, we completed our IPO, pursuant to which we issued and sold an aggregate of 2,272,727 shares of our common stock at a public offering price of \$11.00 per share pursuant to a registration statement on Form S-1, declared effective by the Securities and Exchange Commission on February 25, 2019 (File No. 333-229144).
+We raised net proceeds of approximately \$22,458,000 after underwriting discounts, commissions and other offering costs of \$2,542,000.

+The principal purposes of the IPO were to obtain additional capital to support our operations, to create a public market for our common stock and to facilitate our future access to the public equity markets.
+We have and continue to use the net proceeds received from the offering for working capital and general corporate purposes, including sales and marketing activities, product development and capital expenditures.
+We have and may continue to use a portion of the net proceeds for the strategic acquisition of, or investment in, technologies, solutions or businesses that may complement our business and or accelerate our growth.
+The amounts and timing of our actual expenditures, including expenditure related to sales and marketing and product development will depend on numerous factors, including the status of our product development efforts, our sales and marketing activities, expansion internationally, the amount of cash generated or used by our operations, competitive pressures and other factors described under "Risk Factors" in our Prospectus filed pursuant to Rule 424(b) under the Securities Act with the SEC on February 27, 2019, as well as Part II, Item 1A of this Report.

-Concurrent with the closing of the IPO on February 27, 2019, in accordance with the related agreements, all outstanding principal and interest for the 9.00% convertible notes outstanding, totaling \$13,793,000, was automatically converted into 1,475,164 shares of the Company's common stock at a conversion price of \$9.35.
-As of March 31, 2019, there is no debt outstanding.
+Concurrent with the closing of the IPO on February 27, 2019, in accordance with the underlying agreements, all outstanding principal and interest for the 9.00% convertible notes outstanding, totaling \$13,793,000, was automatically converted into 1,475,164 shares of the Company's common stock at a conversion price of \$9.35.